featurevisor/featurevisor/docs/features.md

 ### Everyone

-If we wish to roll out a feature to all users, we can use the `*` wildcard in `segments` property:
+If we wish to roll out a feature to everyone, we can use the `*` wildcard in `segments` property:

 ```yml
 # ...